Fall Forum: Inspired Encounters

 David Rockefeller Creative Arts Center

 The David Rockefeller Creative Arts Center’s inaugural exhibition, Inspired Encounters: Women Artists and the Legacies of Modern Art, examines intergenerational influence and innovation.
 Co-curators Katrina London and Jeremiah William McCarthy will moderate a discussion between exhibition catalogue contributors Adrienne L. Childs, adjunct curator at The Phillips Collection; Kimberli Gant, curator of modern and contemporary art at the Brooklyn Museum; and Maura Reilly, director of Rutgers University’s Zimmerli Art Museum on how museums can provide more expansive and inclusive accounts of modern and contemporary art.
-A reception will follow.
+The event will be followed by a reception with special access to the DR Center gallery, currently showing Inspired Encounters: Women Artists and the Legacies of Modern Art.

 Adrienne L. Childs, Ph.D.